memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 ---

 In 2020, an MCU is much more than a hunk of silicon.
-Indeed, it comes with a whole ecosystem including a BSP, integrated third party libraries, tooling, field application support,  and more.
+Indeed, it comes with a whole ecosystem including a BSP, integrated third-party libraries, tooling, field application support,  and more.

 As firmware engineers, we are often handed down an MCU selection as a fait